You’ve slaved day and night to get the work done for your client.

 The client will appreciate the clear overview and your attention to progress and growth.

 Here’s another version of this consulting report template, with a different color scheme:

-Design Pro Tip: You can use this template for any industry, not just marketing.
+Design Pro Tip: You can use this social media report template for any industry, not just marketing.
 Click any text box to change the content.
 Delete or copy text boxes, as needed.
 Click any icon to replace it—we have thousands of professional icons you can use for free.
 Add or delete pages, too.
 And change the overall color scheme with one click.
 We make it easy—promise.

 Recommendation Report Templates

 The client’s hired you to help solve a particular problem at their company.

 You’ve sweated through hours of problem solving.
 Now it’s time to present your findings.

 Your next challenge is to make a recommendation report that communicates those findings in a way the client will understand.

 You can use this quick one-pager consulting report template to outline your growth goals, or any other recommendations:

 This recommendation report example has a bold look and is hyper-organized, with a report title page, introduction, table of contents and divider pages, to help your client quickly grasp your ideas: